10 Best Air Conditioner Brands (2024 Guide)

 - Efficiency: How effectively the air conditioner cools a space.

-- Extra features: What smart-home features or connectivity the AC includes, if desired.
+- Extra features: What smart-home features or connectivity does the AC include, if desired.

 Our Rating Methodology